-When did you realize you had a heart for missions?
-How did that develop?
+When did you begin to realize that you had a heart for missions or ministry?

-How did God call you?
+How and when did God lead you to this?
 How did you recognize His call?

-Did you have a clear and measurable goal for your ministry?
+Did you have a clear and measurable goal for ministry?

 What would you do differently if you were starting today?